Muse-IRS/aetios-muse-systemic-matrix/LICENSING.md

 ## 3. Research and Academic Use

-The following uses are explicitly encouraged and supported:
+The following uses are explicitly encouraged:

 - academic research and publications,
 - preprints (arXiv, HAL, etc.),